Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

 \subsection{Real-life experiments on the considered rail network}

-In this subsection, we will test the CQM solver on more realistic scenarios of the railway traffic on presented network.
-We will also focus on the track closure situation, turning a double track line segment into a single track one, under dense traffic, to elaborate our findings from $line2$ in Section~\ref{sec::computation_generic}.
-Our computations address various use cases of train delays outside the network and within the network as well as the partial track closure.
-We constructed $9$ networks with increased level of difficulty ranging from small delays to disruptions, i.e. it is expected more trains are involved and/or disturbances are spread more over the network.
+In this subsection, we will test the CQM solver on more realistic scenarios of the railway traffic on the presented network.
+We will also focus on the track closure situation, turning a double-track line segment into a single-track one, under dense traffic, to elaborate our findings from $line2$ in Section~\ref{sec::computation_generic}.
+Our computations address various use cases of train delays outside the network and within the network as well as the track closures.
+We constructed $9$ networks with increased levels of difficulty ranging from small delays to disruptions, i.e. it is expected more trains are involved and/or disturbances are spread more over the network.
+Delays were assumed a priority fixed for each network manually according to everyday practice.
 These networks are tabulated in Table ~\ref{tab::cases}.
-Their details are as follows: \begin{enumerate} \item Networks $1$ - $3$ concern only disturbances due to delayed trains and no closures. \item Networks with number $4$ or higher concern also disturbances due to closures. \begin{enumerate} \item Networks $4$ and $5$ concerns rerouting trains from double track line KTC-CB to the single track line with higher passing times, see Fig.~\ref{fig::network} (trains have no initial delays in network $3$ and some initial delays in network $4$). \item Network $6$ concerns multiple closures, i.e. change of multiple line KZ-KO(STM) and double track line KO-KL to single track lines.
-(See Fig.~\ref{fig::network}; the reason can be e.g. upcoming reconstruction works on this part of network.) \item Networks $7$ -$9$ concerns closures of both $5$ and $6$, but each with different initial delays of trains.
-The intention of the last $3$ networks is to create a really challenging rescheduling problem. \end{enumerate} \item For comparison, network $0$ is the default problem with no disturbances. \end{enumerate}
+Their details are as follows: \begin{enumerate} \item Networks $1$ - $3$ concern only disturbances due to delayed trains and no closures. \item Networks with number $4$ or higher also include disturbances due to closures. \begin{enumerate} \item Networks $4$ and $5$ concern rerouting trains from the double-track line KTC-CB to a single-track line with higher passing times, see Figure~\ref{fig::network} (trains have no initial delays in network $3$ and some initial delays in network $4$). \item Network $6$ concerns multiple closures, i.e. change of multiple line KZ-KO(STM) and double-track line KO-KL to single-track lines.
+(See Figure~\ref{fig::network}; the reason can be e.g. upcoming reconstruction works on this part of the network.) \item Networks $7$ - $9$ concern closures of both $5$ and $6$, but each with different initial delays of trains.
+Our intention with the last $3$ networks is to create a truly challenging rescheduling problem. \end{enumerate} \item For comparison, network $0$ is the default problem with no disturbances. \end{enumerate}

 Table~\ref{tab::results_of_CPLEX_CQM} tabulates the results comparing CPLEX and CQM in terms of objective function value and computation time; problem sizes and QPU times are included.
 As CQM is probabilistic, $5$ runs have been performed for each network, yielding $5$ different realizations.
 This also facilitates the analysis of the statistics of the output and the differences between particular realizations.